PowerNukkit/Java2Nukkit-World-Converter/README.md

 Also take a look at the [replacements file](REPLACEMENTS.md) to be aware of all block and items replacements that are done due to the lack of support by Nukkit or Bedrock Edition.

+You may also want to see the [changelog](CHANGELOG.md) file to be aware of all changes in the tool that may impact you.

 ## Requeriments
 Before you convert you need to optimize your world using Minecraft 1.14.1.